rei/rei-cedar-docs/docs/components/filmstrip/README.md

 ### 5. Link to all content (optional and customizable)

-The view all link is a recommended element for many filmstrip use cases to allow the user to view all the content in another format, often in a search list, rather than in the filmstrip.
+The view all link is a recommended element for filmstrip use cases that have more related content than is being shown in the filmstrip.

 ### 6. Overflow Grid (customizable)